48-hour Interdisciplinary Charrette

 Design problems range from international humanitarian focus to local design-build challenges.

 Students are given the problem on Thursday at 4 p.m. and are placed in teams of 4.
-Students then have until 4 p.m. on Saturday to produce presentation boards, video presentations and a creative insprirational art piece as part of their final presentation.
+Students then have until 4 p.m. on Saturday to produce presentation boards, video presentations and specifications as part of their final presentation.
 Team submissions are then judged by various design-build professionals.

 Specified 3000-level Interior Design majors will participate as part of course requirements.